(Chapter 9: https://saragawde.com/chapter-9/)

 “We didn’t find any viable DNA though.”
 Someone else said, a slightly more high pitched voice.

 “What do you plan to do next?”
-Another voice chirped.
+Another voice chirped, questioning him.

 Asher kept staring at the ceiling.
 Green glowing stars, stickers, or maybe paint; under a translucent layer of white, patchy and more opaque in places- painted over so messily.
 They were beautiful though, almost calming.
 Maybe, they were meant to be that way.